msrinivaskgp/CTRF-ICPR24/README.md

 | glass        | 171              | 43           | 6       |
 | zoo          | 81               | 20           | 7       |

+## Usage

+These datasets are split into 80% training and 20% testing.
+You can use them to evaluate and benchmark machine learning models.

 ### sample output

   ## training outputs for bank.csv